 At mile 77 above Hance Rapid, all formations visible (other than the just appearing Vishnu Shist) are part of the Grand Canyon Supergroup.
 The South Rim is 4,700 feet above river level.

 Hance Rapid.
 Mile 77.2, 7-8, drop 30 feet.
 A massive basalt dike marks the entrance.
-Enter Upper Granite Gorge at bottom of rapid at mile 78.8.
+Enter Upper Granite Gorge at the bottom of the rapid at mile 78.8.

 By mile 80, all formations in the Grand Canyon rock sequence have appeared except the lava flows downstream of mile 179.

-All camps between mile 77.6 and mile 87.6 should only be used by trips with passenger exchanges at Phantom Ranch.
+All camps between mile 77.6 and mile 87.6 should only be used for trips with passenger exchanges at Phantom Ranch.

 Six passengers left and four joined the trip.
 All hiked up or down the Bright Angel Trail and stayed at the Phantom Ranch.
-We passed under the two foot bridges here – the Kaibab Suspension Bridge built in 1928 (accessed via a tunnel on south side) and the Bright Angel Suspension Bridge built in 1970.
+We passed under the two-foot bridges here – the Kaibab Suspension Bridge built in 1928 (accessed via a tunnel on the south side) and the Bright Angel Suspension Bridge built in 1970.

 On my second trip down into the canyon from the South Rim, I walked the six miles up to Ribbon Falls and back on my first day hiking for a 19-mile day.
 The flow was truly a ribbon and not quite worth the effort.